TN 10 (04-24)

 • The question the AERO alert raised is, Can the PIA be adjusted/lowered under the rules of administrative finality since this error took place over four years ago in 1993?
 If so, can the adjustment in the PIA go back to when the NH died and the spouse’s benefit was converted to widow’s benefits in 05/1995?

 • The correct answer is; yes, the PIA can be corrected back to the date the spouse’s benefit was converted to widow’s benefits in 05/1995.
 The reason the CA can correct this PIA back to the date the benefits were converted is, SSA considers the conversion of spouse’s benefits to widow’s benefits to be a new initial determination under the rules of administrative finality.
-So, in 05/1995 we sent the widow a new initial notice of determination regarding her entitlement to widow’s benefits.
+So, in 05/1995 we sent the widow a new initial notice of determination regarding their entitlement to widow’s benefits.
 Since the entitlement requirements are different for spouse’s and widow’s benefits, SSA had to make a new initial determination on whether the spouse qualified for widow’s benefits.
 When the NH died, we decided that in fact, the spouse met the requirements for widow’s benefits.
 Since we discovered the error on 10/10/98 which is within four years of the initial determination, we can correct the erroneous PIA back to the date of initial entitlement to widow’s benefits in 05/1995.

 NOTE: If the error was discovered after four years from the initial determination to widow’s benefits in 05/1995, then we could NOT correct the benefit amount.